Production Reporting Reminders

 Yield Exclusion (YE)

-• If your insured is a carryover, the YE opt-out from the prior year carried over.
+• If the insured is a carryover, the YE opt-out from the prior year carried over.

-• If your insured was a transfer, YE and YE opt-out does not transfer.
-You will have to opt out of those years again.
+• If the insured is a transfer, YE and YE opt-out do not transfer.

-• If they choose to opt out of YE on databases, this must be indicated on the Production Yield Report with a "Y" next to each year they wish to include in their database.
+• If the insured chooses to opt out of YE, this must be indicated on the Production Yield Report with a "Y" next to each year they wish to include in their database.

 • The years eligible for YE are automatically excluded.